North Hills Golf Course, Corry, PA

 The signature 18th hole is a real show-stopper.
 A downhill fairway runs into a giant pond, so you’ll need to lay up with your drive before hitting your approach shot over the water and onto the double green that sits below the hillside clubhouse.
 Finish your round with a beer in Shoney’s Pub, another Greystone salute to the Scots.

-Ravenwood Golf Club is one of the Rochester region’s premiere championship courses.
+Ravenwood Golf Club is one of the Rochester region’s premier championship courses.
 When opened in 2003, it was named America’s “5th Best New Public Upscale Course” by Golf Digest.

 Ravenwood has hosted the 2003 and 2009 New York State Golf Championships, as well as the 2004 U.S. Open Qualifier.